facebook

 I am a Democrat.

 My Facebook friends won’t be surprised by this.
-I haven’t hidden my political orientation but I’ve also never really come out publicly and said it.
+I haven’t hidden my political orientation, but I’ve also never really publicly proclaimed it.
 Something is pressure-inducing about the prospect, especially as one who works in evangelical circles.
-Anyone who watches politics knows that evangelical and Republican are almost synonymous.
+Anyone who watches politics in the United States knows that evangelical and Republican are almost synonymous.
 That makes it all the stranger when you are an evangelical and not a Republican.
+Christian Democrats are an oddity to many, and an evangelical Democrat seems an oxymoron.

-I remember in my first year teaching at a Southern Baptist college several of us went to a friend’s house for Thanksgiving.
+I remember visiting a friend’s house for Thanksgiving during my first year teaching at a Southern Baptist college.
 One of the theology professors said something derogatory about Democrats.
 My wife and I looked at each other and then told him we were Democrats.
-One of the funniest things ever was to see him back peddling.
+One of the funniest things ever was to watch him back peddle.
 To be fair, he is a good guy and we became friends.
-It is just that within evangelical circles one is assumed to be a Republican.
+It is just that within evangelical circles, one is assumed to be a Republican.
+The Religious Right is a given to American politics, American society, American Christians, and the American Church.

 If evangelicals are Republicans, or so it is assumed, how did I end up as an evangelical Democrat?
 Part of the answer is that I come from Democratic stock.
-My father, Cruz Reynoso, was an important figure in the Chicano Civil Rights movement, he was the first Hispanic on the California Supreme Court, Vice-Chair of the US Civil Rights Commission, and received the Presidential Medal of Freedom from President Clinton.
-So to an extent, political involvement was a part of my upbringing.
-I had a friend remind me, a couple of years ago, that during the 1984 campaign, when I was in 6th grade, I organized a recess dodgeball game where Walter Mondale supporters challenged Ronald Reagan supporters.
+My father, Cruz Reynoso , was an important figure in the Chicano Civil Rights movement and a strong advocate for social justice and racial reconciliation.
+He was the first Hispanic on the California Supreme Court, Vice-Chair of the US Civil Rights Commission, received the Presidential Medal of Freedom from President Clinton, and was part of the transition team for Barack Obama.
+To an extent, political involvement and engagement with social issues were a part of my upbringing.
+A friend reminded me a couple of years ago that during the 1984 presidential election campaign, when I was in 5th grade, I organized a recess dodgeball game between Walter Mondale supporters and Ronald Reagan supporters.
 I know… really nerdy for an eleven-year-old!

-The political side though is only one part of the story.
-My mother was a Baptist from the Appalachian hills of east Tennessee.
-I was raised in a very conservative rural Southern Baptist church.
+The political side, though, is only one part of the story.
+My religious tradition comes from my mother, who was a Baptist from the Appalachian hills of east Tennessee.
+I was raised in a conservative, rural Southern Baptist church.
 I’ve spent most of my life in Southern Baptist Churches.
 When I lived in NYC, I even was a member and taught the youth at an Independent Fundamental Baptist Church.
+The religious people in my life are largely conservative Christians and Republican voters.
 So, it isn’t that I only had exposure to the liberal Democratic worldview.
-I am very familiar with the conservative perspective and I love many people who hold that perspective.
+I am very familiar with the conservative perspective, and I love many people who hold that perspective.
 Among my siblings, we have all maintained Democratic affiliation.
 I think out of respect for my father.
-But my siblings do comment that the Democratic party does not represent their views and they call themselves a “Conservative Democrat” or an “old-fashioned Democrat” and vote conservatively, even Trump conservatively.
+But my siblings do comment that the Democratic party does not represent their views, and they call themselves a “Conservative Democrat” or an “old-fashioned Democrat” and vote conservatively.
+Several even voted for former President Donald Trump.

 Democratic Conviction by Reflection